• Home

 Wages are largely unaffected by AI

 These are the same fields in which wages are growing the most.
-Since fall 2022, wages in the computer systems design sector have increased by 16.7%, compared to a 7.5% national average, Davis found.
+Since fall 2022, wages in the computer systems design sector have increased by 16.7%, compared with a 7.5% national average, Davis found.
 Wages in the top decile of AI-exposed industries grew by 8.5% as entry-level positions have declined by 16%, according to Davis and a separate Stanford study.

 “The fact that AI can both substitute for entry-level workers and complement experienced workers has implications for society and the way we organize work,” Davis wrote.
 The current model of relying on entry-level workers to slowly gain knowledge through experience needs rethinking, he added.